jinnyyang/competition-resistnace-trade-off-in-marine-bacterial-community/README.md

   - "FlowCytometry_Enumeration_Data_202207.xlsx" includes the raw bacterial count data.

-Note: This project is under the GNU general public License.
+*Note*: This project is under the GNU general public License.